DamonOehlman/slimver-spec/README.md

 ### Version Strings

 - A slimver version string is expressed in the form, `MAJOR.MINOR.PATCH` as per the semver spec.
 In contrast with semver though, slimver has no capacity to express prerelease or build metadata as part of the version string.
-It is a strictly three unsigned integer values joined using a single dot character (`.`).
+It is a strictly three positive integer values (between 0 and 65535) joined using a single dot character (`.`).

   __OK__